 Who is this ride for anyway?

 It is for EVERYBODY.
 For professional cyclists, this is an opportunity to stretch your legs in an event that fosters competition in a relaxed environment.
-Timed course?
-Check.
-Epic terrain?
-Check.
-Peloton dynamics?
-Check.
-The pressure of a hundred television cameras, roaring crowds, and a director sportif yelling in your ear?
-No, not really.
+While this is a timed course over epic terrain with peloton dynamics, it is devoid of the pressure created by television cameras, roaring crowds, and a director sportif yelling in your ear.
 Let this represent a return to your love of cycling: epic landscapes, grueling terrain, and rich camaraderie with your peers.
 Take some time out from your race schedule to experience the best professional cycling has to offer to the best professional cyclists.

 Are there exchanges for merchandise?